albert590/group3MA/README.md

 Each booking shall be unique and correctly recorded.
 10. Backup & Recovery Requirements
 The system shall perform periodic backups.
-Data shall be recoverable in case of server failure or corruption
+Data shall be recoverable in case of server failure or corruption.